microsoft/WhatTheHack/CONTRIBUTING.md

 ## Contribute a New Hack to What The Hack

-You want to author a new hack yourself or with a team of others and contribute it to What The Hack.
+You want to author a new hack topic yourself or with a team of others and contribute it to What The Hack.

+Please check if there is an existing "Proposal" Issue on the WTH repo to track your new hack.
+Add a comment to the existing issue to let the WTH team know you are working on this contribution.

-Please start by going to the Issues page for the WTH repo and submit an [Issue/Proposal](https://aka.ms/wthproposal).
+If there is no existing Issue for the new hack you plan to contribute, please start by going to the Issues page for the WTH repo and create an ["Issue/Proposal"](https://github.com/microsoft/WhatTheHack/issues/new?assignees=&labels=proposal&template=proposal.yml&title=%5BProposal%5D%3A+).

 In general, the WTH team prefers to collaborate with and assist contributors as they author new hacks.
 This makes the review process smoother when a new hack is ready to be published via a Pull Request.
 We offer the option of collaborating via Microsoft Teams in a "What The Hack" team that we maintain at Microsoft.